SeldonIO/seldonio.github.com/feature-pipeline.md

 Seldon feature pipelines are presently available in python.
 We plan to provide Spark based pipelines in the future.

 ## Python modules
 Seldon provides a set of [python modules](python-package.html) to help construct feature pipelines for use inside Seldon.
 We use [scikit-learn](http://scikit-learn.org/stable/) pipelines and [Pandas](http://pandas.pydata.org/).
 For feature extraction and transformation we provide a starter set of python scikit-learn Tranformers that take Pandas dataframes as input apply some transformations and output Pandas dataframes.
+There is also the ability to use any existing [sklearn Transformer](http://scikit-learn.org/stable/data_transforms.html) on Pandas dataframes with [sklearn_transform](python/seldon.pipeline.html#module-seldon.pipeline.sklearn_transform).

 The currently available example transforms are: